TigerMask1/play-bot/replit.md

 - Characters have individual levels, tokens, ST, moves, and HP values

 ### Currency System
-- **Coins** 💰: Primary currency, earned from crates and drops
+- **Coins** 💰: Primary currency, earned from crates, drops, and messages (required for leveling)
 - **Gems** 💎: Premium currency for opening crates
+- **Trophies** 🏆: Competitive ranking earned through battles (starting value: 200)
 - **Character Tokens** 🎫: Each character has their own tokens for leveling up
 - **Pending Tokens**: Tokens from crates are saved until you get a character

+### Message Rewards
+- Every 25 messages, players receive one of three random rewards:
+  - 1-10 tokens for a random owned character (or 1-20 coins if no characters)
+  - 1-20 coins
+  - 1-5 gems
+- Encourages server activity and engagement

 ### Leveling System
-Custom token requirements for each level:
-- Level 1→2: 2 tokens
+Leveling now requires BOTH tokens and coins with increasing costs:
-- Level 2→3: 5 tokens
+- Each level requires character-specific tokens AND coins
-- Scales up to Level 19→20: 2800 tokens
-- Level 20+: +100 tokens per level
+- Token costs scale from 2 (level 1→2) to 2800 (level 19→20), then +100 per level
+- Coin costs scale similarly, creating a dual-resource progression system
 - Each character levels independently with their own tokens

 ### Crate Types